-- Oracle Studio for IMS, VSAM, and Adabas Gateways, a GUI-based tool that lets you configure the Oracle Servers in your system.
+- Oracle Studio for IMS, VSAM, and Adabas Gateways, a GUI-based tool that lets you configure the Oracle Connect for IMS, VSAM, and ADABAS Gateway Servers in your system.
 Oracle Studio for IMS, VSAM, and Adabas Gateways runs on Windows and Linux platforms. - Oracle Connect for IMS, VSAM, and Adabas Gateways, which is natively located on the data server to provide standard, service-oriented integration to IMS data.
 Oracle Connect for IMS, VSAM, and Adabas Gateways runs on z/OS platforms. - Oracle Database Gateway, which provides the capabilities, SQL mappings, data type conversions, and interface to the remote non-Oracle system.
 The gateway interacts with Heterogeneous Services to provide the transparent connectivity between Oracle and non-Oracle systems.